-Ask the librarian for help in choosing books.
+Take your time in the library.
+It is very helpful to ask the librarian for help in choosing books.
 Spend time discussing what books to choose.
-Read the blurb on the back.
-Skim through the book.
-Look at the pictures and size of the text.
-Borrow books that appeal to your children.
+Read the blurb on the back, skim through the book' look at the pictures and size of the text.
+Make sure to borrow books that appeal to your children.
 (Forget the difficulty level for the moment.)

 Children Benefit From Three Levels Of Books

 Read the harder but interesting books your child wants to listen to, as your child ‘follows with his eyes’ whilst sitting next to you.
 This is how good readers became so good – by being read to, and then finishing the book themselves.